 Your personal data shouldn’t be held for longer than is required under the terms of our contract for services with you.
 However, we’re subject to the regulatory record-keeping requirements of the FCA and must retain data for specified minimum periods.
 Where necessary, we reserve the right to retain data for a longer period where it may be required to defend a future claim against us.
 In any case, we’ll not retain your personal data for longer than 5 years from the end of our regulatory obligation to do so.

-The only exception to the 5 years relates to any advice that we provide with regard to Defined Benefit Pension Scheme transfers or opt-outs, where we are required to retain records indefinitely under FCA Rules.
+The only exception to this relates to any advice we provide regarding Defined Benefit Pension Scheme transfers or opt-outs, where we are required to retain records indefinitely under FCA Rules.